 Puyallup School District No. 3 is the ninth largest school district in Washington, covering nearly 55 square miles.
-The District provides educational services to approximately 21,000 students in 21 elementary schools, seven junior high schools, three comprehensive senior high schools and an alternative school.
+The District provides educational services to approximately 22,000 students in 21 elementary schools, seven junior high schools, three comprehensive senior high schools, an alternative school and a digital learning campus.

 An elected, five-member Board of Directors governs the District.
 The Board appoints a Superintendent to oversee the District's daily operations as well as its approximately 1,200 certificated and 1,100 classified employees.
+For fiscal year 2015, the District operated on a general fund budget of approximately \$216 million.